03.10.2025

 How can I improve my chances of getting my credit card approved?

-What is the minimum income required to apply for a credit card in Malaysia?
+What is the minimum income to apply for a credit card in Malaysia?

-Can I apply for a credit card if I have multiple existing loans?
+Can I apply for a card with a lot of loans?

-What documents do I need to apply for a credit card?
+What documents do I need when applying for a credit card?

-You typically need to provide your identification card (IC), proof of income (e.g., salary slips or bank statements), and, in some cases, your EPF (Employees Provident Fund) statement.
+You generally need your IC, your income (for example, salary slips or bank statements), and in some cases your EPF statement.